Accountability in Addiction Treatment

 Having someone who can help you stay accountable as you get through the initial stages of recovery can be a critical helping hand when beginning sobriety.
 That is why we offer sober companion services for situations including but not limited to:

 - Helping those who live alone and need a headstart in establishing healthy new habits.

 - Giving support to people who come from an unsupportive environment.

 - Support for those who have travel needs and require addiction supervision

 - Accompaniment to various places such as school, social functions, work or doctor’s appointments.

-> At Recovery Care Partners, our mission is to be a one-stop full support system for those who wish to live a life of sobriety.
+At Recovery Care Partners, our mission is to be a one-stop full support system for those who wish to live a life of sobriety.
 There is nothing more gratifying for us than seeing the many people who have been taken under our care go on to lead stable and fulfilling lives.
 One tool in our toolbelt for that is the sober companion service we offer.
-If you would like to find out more about our sober companion services, please do not hesitate to visit our contact page or give us a call at (240)-206-6324.
+If you would like to find out more about our sober companion services and accountability for addiction, please do not hesitate to visit our contact page or give us a call at (240)-206-6324.